friction2d/friction2d.github.io/_drafts/friction-100-rc1.md

 comments: ""
 ---

 While there are some TODOs left we are feature complete and stability is already better than 0.9.6.1.
-So why not do a new release?
 Enjoy!

 ## Changes since Beta 2